woodstockcs/diy-walkthrough/README.md

 - Read over the provided FRQ prompt and ask questions to be sure you fully understand the problem.
 - Choose the one method for which you will be recording a walkthrough.
 - Solve the method yourself on paper.
-- Grade yourself with the provided rubric, compare your solution to the sample solution, and make updates to your solution so that it earns all the available points.
+- Grade yourself with the provided rubric, compare your solution to the provided sample solution, and make updates to your solution so that it earns all the available points.
 - Validate your solution with a partner or teacher to be sure it's correct.

 __Part 2: Get to know your screen recording software__